jpetazzo/intro-to-docker/slides/Background_Containers.md

 47d677dcfba4
 ```

+---

+## Combining flags

-Combine those flags to see only the ID of the last container started!
+We can combine `-l` and `-q` to see only the ID of the last container started:

 ```bash
 $ docker ps -lq
 068cc994ffd0
 ```

+At a first glance, it looks like this would be particularly useful in scripts.

+However, if we want to start a container and get its ID in a reliable way,
+it is better to use `docker run -d`, which we will cover in a bit.

 ---